 - TEAS (Test of Essential Academic Skills) entrance examination

-Graduates of non-accredited LPN programs who meet minimum admission requirements are eligible for admission as pre-nursing majors.
+Graduates of LPN programs that are not accredited by national nursing organizations who meet minimum admission requirements are eligible for admission as pre-nursing majors.
 Graduates of non-accredited LPN programs must meet the following criteria to be considered a LPN-ASN major:

 - Completion of all courses required by placement (English, Reading, Math)